Kaspetti/AdventOfCode2023/README.md

 # AdventOfCode2023
 Solutions for 2023 Advent of Code.
 Each day is a random programming language.
-When a programming language is chosen it cannot be chosen the next two days.
+When a language is chosen it cannot be chosen the next two days.
+A language can only be pciked three times.

 ## Languages
 * C